 - #32 features the Jury Nullification with a slight difference: They find him not guilty, but the Judge still rules that he is exiled from the city for life, giving him 24 hours to leave and stating that he will be imprisoned if he returns.

 - In addition to that rather dubious ruling, the judge openly states that he could have Ollie thrown in jail anyway, despite the jury acquittal.
-This is utterly impossible under US law and going on the record with such would probably earn a judge an official reprimand, at the least.
+This is utterly impossible under US law and going on the record with it would probably earn a judge official reprimands at the very least.